23o4i7/Sean-Sejin-Docs/index.md

   * Secure internet connection
   * A developer account on Discord
   * Working knowledge of Javascript and Node.js
-  * Basic understanding of asynchronous and synchronous Javascript functions
+  * Basic understanding of synchronous and callback functions in Javascript

 ## Software Requirements